wdporter/i-am-that-vuepress/97-the-mind-and-the-world-are-not-separate/readme.md

 **Q:**&ensp;I cannot make out whether I am the creature or the creator of the universe.

-**M:**&ensp;‘I am’ is an ever-present fact, while ‘I am created’ is an idea.
+**M:**&ensp;“I Am” is an ever-present fact, while “I am created” is an idea.
 Neither God nor the universe have come to tell you that they have created you.
 The mind obsessed by the idea of causality invents creation and then wonders, “who is the creator?”.
 The mind itself is the creator.
 Even this is not quite true, for the created and its creator are one.
 The mind and the world are not separate.
 Do understand that what you think to be the world is your own mind.

 **Q:**&ensp;Is there a world beyond, or outside the mind?